WeblateOrg/weblate/docs/devel/integration.rst

 Adding new strings
 ++++++++++++++++++

-In case your translation files are stored in VCS together with the code, you most likely have existing workflow for developers to introduce new strings.
+In case your translation files are stored in a VCS together with the code, you most likely have existing workflow for developers to introduce new strings.
-You might extend it by using

 Any way of adding strings will be picked up, but consider using :ref:`source-quality-gateway` to avoid also introducing errors.